-... [optional] (string) Name of the preference whose value should be displayed.
+[optional] (character) Name of the preference whose value should be displayed.
 If no argument is provided, all the preferences are returned.

-An array which associates each preference name to its current value.
+A list with each preference name mapped to its current value.

-[Monolix - PKanalix - Simulx] Get project settings
+[Monolix - PKanalix - Simulx] Get project settings Description

 Get a summary of the project settings.
 Associated settings for Monolix projects are: